frantisekfery/calls-monitoring-system/README.md

 ### How to run the program:

 1. Open project in your favourite IDE
 2. From terminal run command: `docker-compose up`.
-It will start cassandra in docker
+It will start cassandra in docker.
 3. Run App from [here](src/main/scala/sk/glova/monitoringsystem/app/App.scala)
 4. Run calls from Postman (you can import prepared [collection](postman_collection.json) into Postman)